Student project // 2013 B.Arch. Undergraduate // Quasi-fictional Archi-film

 Science fiction or science speculation?
 The public forum that will house all of humanity’s data.
-The compendium, where the internet meets the library, a civic monolith serving as an infrastructure space of information and knowledge for society in the digital age.
+The Compendium, where the metaverse meets the built environment, a civic monolith serving as an infrastructure space of information and knowledge for society in the digital age.
 The current state and advancement of technology and communication has changed societies way of gathering information.
 Architecture has become complicit with the development of programmatic space without taking into consideration our technologically driven lifestyles.

-Housed in a clear to understand form of the monolith, functioning as a cinematectonic slab of panorama information technology, a theateresque platform of viewing society’s growing visual information gallery of the human experience.
+Housed in a straightforward elemental form of the monolith, functioning as a cinematectonic slab of panorama information technology, a theateresque platform of viewing society’s growing visual information gallery of the human experience.
 The monolith, a pure and timeless form of all cultures, becomes the typology for this new space.
-A subtle yet iconic solution without the over-the-top extravagance of ego driven parametric architecture.
+A subtle yet iconic solution without the over-the-top arbitrary extravagance of ego driven parametric architecture.
 An easily recognizable building that will become a catalyst for future replication around the world as the new public space for information and communication.
 Transitioning society from the library, the compendium welcomes the public into our modern high-tech world that is the digital age.

 Stanley Kubrick's "2001: A Space Odyssey"

-This film was made for an academic degree project presentation and contains video, audio, and information from other sources.
-Used for criticism, comment, news reporting, education, scholarship, and research with a genuine affection for film and cinematic representation of architecture, it is not made for profit.
+This film was made for an academic degree project presentation and contains video, audio, instrumental sounds, and information from other sources.
+Used for criticism, comment, news reporting, education, scholarship, and research with a genuine affection for film and cinematic representation of architecture education, it is not made for profit.
 All copyrights and trademarks respected.
 Fair use codified in Section 107 of the Copyright Act

 Loading more stuff…